 Linkages to Members, Constituent Bodies, Regional Associations, other WMO entities and UN Partners

 The broad range of support required by the UN and humanitarian communities mandates an approach across the whole of WMO.
-As such, the WCM will be required to develop linkages with Members, Regional Associations, Constituent Bodies, other WMO entities and UN Partners.
+As such, the WCM may have benefits of developing [Obayashi] linkages with Members, Regional Associations, Constituent Bodies, other WMO entities and UN Partners.
 Some of these will require formal Terms of Reference, Memorandums of Understanding, or the agreement of Standard Operating Procedures.
 Others may require additional outreach as indicated within the WCM Communications Plan or to simply facilitate the development of linkages between NMHS/RCC, etc., and the UN/HA.
 Relationships with stakeholders developed in the context of the implementation of the WCM and thereafter throughout its lifetime will be essential and require underpinning support documentation.

-As the WCM is implemented, it will become increasingly important to formally establish and maintain enhanced and collaborative dialogue with other activities initiated by the WMO community such as the ongoing work in respect of the UN Early Warning/Adaptation initiative, the GMAS, the development of the ENSO Lead Centre, and the Objective Seasonal Forecasting, and their associated oversight bodies.
+As the WCM is implemented, it will become increasingly important to [Obayashi] establish and maintain enhanced and collaborative dialogue with other activities initiated by the WMO community such as the ongoing work in respect of the UN Early Warning/Adaptation initiative, the GMAS, [Obayashi], and the Objective Seasonal Forecasting, and their associated oversight bodies.

 Chapter 2 The WCM